NicolasCroft/PolypPal/README.md

 ## Use Cases

-## Example Study:
+**Example Study:**

-Was used to measure coral recruits in this study, which is not yet published:
+Was used to measure coral recruits in this study:
 [Antioxidant-rich microalgal supplementation influences early post-settlement growth and heat-stress responses in Acropora recruits cultured ex situ in Palau
 ](https://github.com/NicolasCroft/PolypPal/blob/main/Example_Study.pdf)
+(The results of the study are being prepared for submission to the journal [Coral Reefs](https://link.springer.com/journal/338).)
+##

 PolypPal excels at comparing objects between two images taken at different times: